-There's so much to see and do, it would be easy to dole out way more than ten tips.
-Among the intriguing options that didn't make the list, for example, are the mesmerizing Cirque du Soleil show, "La Nouba," a ride aboard Kilimanjaro Safaris at Disney's Animal Kingdom, and (speaking of doling out) a refreshing serving of Dole Whip, the pineapple-flavored treat that is served at Aloha Isle in Adventureland at the Magic Kingdom and Capt....
+Want more than these 10?
+Consider the enchanting Animal Kingdom show, "Finding Nemo: The Musical," a ride aboard Kilimanjaro Safaris, and a refreshing serving of Dole Whip, the pineapple-flavored treat that is served at Aloha Isle in Adventureland at the Magic Kingdom and Capt.
 Cook's at Disney's Polynesian Resort.
-Consider the preceding items honorable mentions that would merit your travel-planning attention.

 01 of 10

 Many Disney World visitors chow down on the same nondescript fast food typically found at traditional amusement parks.
 And that's a shame.

 They are missing out on some fantastic restaurants in the Florida resort and an opportunity to make their vacations more memorable.
 Disney World's best table-service restaurants include both high-end and more moderately priced restaurants such as Jiko, The Cooking Place at the Animal Kingdom Lodge, and the Flying Fish Cafe at Disney's BoardWalk.

 Don't blow all your vacation dollars indulging in table-service restaurants, but that doesn't mean you have to settle for burgers and fries all the time either.
 The resort has some great counter-service restaurants, including Sunshine Seasons at Epcot and Flame Tree Barbecue at Disney’s Animal Kingdom.
 If you are looking for something sweet, Disney World has delectable snacks and desserts.

 02 of 10